filecoin-project/FIPs/FIPS/fip-xxxx.md

 ## Design Rationale
 Richer and more detailed payloads for the events were initially considered.
-However, a large event payload increases the event emission gas costs and the gas costs are borne by the users of the built-in actor methods.
-If clients want more information after receiving an event, they can query the state to do so.

-The payload of an event should be as minimal as possible to minimise the event emission gas costs to users of built-in Actor methods.
-However, the event payloads should still have enough information for most clients consuming the events to determine if they are interested in reacting to the event (e.g. by querying chain state to obtain extra information about the transition).
+However, a large event payload increases the event emission gas costs are borne by users of the built-in actor methods.
+The payload of an event should, therefore, be as minimal as possible to reduce costs.
+However, the event payloads should still have enough information for clients consuming the events to determine if they are interested in reacting to the event (e.g. by querying chain state to obtain additional information about the transition).

 ### Verified Registry Events
 The Verified Registry Event payloads have the allocation/claim IDs and client and provider Actor IDs.